 Frequently Asked Questions

-Why does my laser printer keep jamming?
+Why does my laser printer keep jamming frequently?

 No, it's crucial to use paper types and weights recommended by your laser printer's manufacturer.
 Using paper that is too thin, too thick, glossy, or with specific coatings not designed for laser printing can damage the fuser unit and lead to frequent jams and poor print quality.